MoserMichael/github_pr_comments/README.md

 ### Usage

-The prgram scans the github repositories of a particular user once every fifteen minutes (by default).
+The program scans the github repositories of a particular user once every fifteen minutes (by default).
 It writes an HTML report and pops it up in the default web browser if any PR comments were modified/added/deleted.

 By default it asks for the github token in an interactive password prompt, however you can set the gigithub token in an environment variable.